harryyan966/godcrat/DEVNOTES.md

 ## 2024-10-17

 Implement vehicle classification within agent class (yet to propagate that api change to dependent functions (functions that are using agent functions))

+## 2024-10-18

+Implement lead vehicle classification with new agent class methods.

+## 2024-10-20

+Implement stop and wait classification

+## 2024-10-22

+1. Fix function inconsistencies and implement the other three classifications (which are the same)
+2. Conduct General Test